-OS-MNG-ADV-03 [low] | Possible Borrow in Token Force Closing
+OS-MNG-ADV-03 [low] | [0.17.0] Possible Borrow In Token Force Closing

 When both the asset and liability tokens are in force-close mode, chain-liquidation may occur, providing additional fees for liquidators.
-Although check three in TokenForceCloseBorrowsWithToken ensures that the health of the lique does not decrease, preventing flip-flopping between two tokens, it may be more beneficial to verify that the asset bank is not also in force-close mode.
+Although check three in TokenForceCloseBorrowsWithToken ensures that the health of the liqee does not decrease, preventing flip-flopping between two tokens, it may be more beneficial to verify that the asset bank is not also in force-close mode.